 While you don't often hear about the "circle of thirds", some musicians regularly refer to a "cycle of thirds".
-A cycle of thirds that includes all minor intervals and can be seen in the diagram below.
+A cycle of thirds that includes all minor intervals can be seen in the diagram below.
 Each cycle has 5 points to reach back to the root of the chord.

 The cycle on the left shows descending thirds while the cycle to the right shows ascending thirds.
 Note that there are no major thirds in this circle.

 There are seven total diatonic triads found on any major or minor scale.
 Diatonic triad intervals are different than the circle of third intervals shown above since they need to fit the major or minor scale of the key.

 The triads in the major and minor cycles of thirds are augmented and diminished triads.
 Augmented triads are made up of 3 notes with major thirds between both intervals.

 The half steps in a scale are what make it tricky for a cycle of thirds.
 Cycling through the major or minor thirds wouldn't hit every note in the scale the way the circle of 5ths can.

-A popular jazz saxophonist by the name of John Coltrane often used the major thirds cycle for his key changes, bringing light to those funky augmented triads.
+A popular jazz saxophonist by the name of John Coltrane often used the major third cycle for his key changes, bringing light to those funky augmented triads.

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.